bxparks/AceTime/USER_GUIDE.md

 ```

 The return type of `name()` and `shortName()` change whether or not the zone
 name is stored in flash memory or in static memory.
+As of v0.4,
+`ACE_TIME_USE_PROGMEM=1` for all platforms.
+On platforms which do not directly
+support `PROGMEM`, they provide macros which retain compatibilty with `PROGMEM`
+so everything should work transparently.

-The `name()` method returns
-the full zone name from the TZ Database (e.g. `"America/Los_Angeles"`).
-The
+The `name()` method returns the full zone name from the TZ Database (e.g.
-`shortName()` method returns only the last component (e.g. `"Los_Angeles"`).
+`"America/Los_Angeles"`).
+The `shortName()` method returns only the last
+component (e.g. `"Los_Angeles"`).

 ### ZoneManager

 The `TimeZone::forZoneInfo()` methods are simple to use but have the
-disadvantage that the `BasicZoneProcessor` or `ExtendedZoneProcessor`
-need to be created manually for each
+disadvantage that the `BasicZoneProcessor` or `ExtendedZoneProcessor` need to be
-`TimeZone` instance.
-This works well for a single time zone,
+created manually for each `TimeZone` instance.
+This works well for a single time
-but if you have an application that needs 3 or more time zones, this may become
+zone, but if you have an application that needs 3 or more time zones, this may
-cumbersome.
-Also, it is difficult to reconstruct a `TimeZone` dynamically, say,
+become cumbersome.
+Also, it is difficult to reconstruct a `TimeZone`
-from its fullly qualified name (e.g. `"America/Los_Angeles"`).
-The `ZoneManager`
+dynamically, say, from its fullly qualified name (e.g. `"America/Los_Angeles"`).
-solves these problems.
-It keeps an internal cache or `ZoneProcessors`, reusing
+The `ZoneManager` solves these problems.
+It keeps an internal cache or
-them as needed.
-And it holds a registry of `ZoneInfo` objects, so that a
+`ZoneProcessors`, reusing them as needed.
+And it holds a registry of `ZoneInfo`
-`TimeZone` can be created using its `zoneName`, `zoneInfo`, or `zoneId`.
+objects, so that a `TimeZone` can be created using its `zoneName`, `zoneInfo`,
+or `zoneId`.

 ```C++
 namespace ace_time{